Hair steaming is great for infusing moisture to your hair, keeping it soft, and helping other treatments work better.

-In order to get the best out of hair steaming, you also need to coat your strands with appropriate deep conditioning products as well as suitable natural oils.
+In order to get the best out of hair steaming, you also need to coat your strands with appropriate deep conditioning products and suitable natural oils.

-There are many natural oils for many different purposes.
-For each of them to work effectively, they need to be used for the specific related hair issue.
+There are many natural oils for many purposes.
+For each of them to work effectively, they should be used for the specific related hair issue.

 Hair Steaming with Olive Oil

 If you have dull, lifeless hair, olive oil is the most suitable oil for steaming hair.